dancer1325/apigee-deploy-maven-plugin/README.md

   - Easy integrations with -- source control version tools
   - if your current enterprise build and deploy strategies using Maven or Maven compatible tools
   - Configuration management -- across -- organizations/environments
-    - Realtime Enterprise Edge architecture
+    - Realtime Enterprise Apigee architecture
       - ==multiple organizations/environments + configurations / based on previous ones
         - _Example:_ Maven configuration file to replace the number of requests it takes to trip a spike arrest policy
           - In your non-production environment -- you may want this policy to take effect when -- > 10 requests / minute